-J. Railway Transportation Area

-The current amount of land designated for Railway Transportation use is approximately 60 ha (148 ac), or 0.20% of the plan area.
+J. Railway Transportation Area The current amount of land designated for Railway Transportation use is approximately 60 ha (148 ac), or 0.20% of the plan area.

-K. Growth Containment Boundary The current amount of land in the growth containment boundary is approximately 658 ha (1,627 ac), or 2.22% of the local plan.
+K. Growth Containment Boundary The current amount of land in the growth containment boundary is approximately 659 ha or 2.22% of the local plan.